Skip to content

 Some people thrive on 60+ hour work weeks, while others need extra downtime to simply recharge.
 There is no right or wrong answer when it comes to figuring out how much time you want to spend on a side hustle, but time management is key.

-Figure out how much side income you’d like to make
+Figure out how much extra income you’d like to make

 You might be an entrepreneur at heart, but most people start a side hustle because they want to make a little more money.
 Before you get started, you need to decide how much a little more is to you.